KieranWynn/pyquaternion/docs/index.md

 **Returns:**
 a new Quaternion object representing the interpolated rotation.
 This is guaranteed to be a unit quaternion.

+**Note:**
-**Note:** This feature only makes sense when interpolating between unit quaternions (those lying on the unit radius hypersphere).
-Calling this method will implicitly normalise the endpoints to unit quaternions if they are not already unit length.
+This feature only makes sense when interpolating between unit quaternions (those lying on the unit radius hypersphere).
+Calling this method will use normalised copies of the the endpoints quaternions to perform the operation

 	q0 = Quaternion(axis=[1, 1, 1], angle=0.0)
 	q1 = Quaternion(axis=[1, 1, 1], angle=3.141592)